mnawfal29/TSP/readme.md

 3. Images - Contains images for current default matrix in matrix.txt

-Files inside both Directories: app - precompiled app for linux only a.dot - Contains graphviz code main.cpp - The main program code graph_include.app - Contains all the necessary functions for rendering the graph and other helper functions and definitions matrix.txt - Contains the default matrix.
-Can be changed depending on use case matrix_examples - Contains some examples.
-Not used for running the code. randomgen.cpp - Generates random matrices
+Files inside both Directories:
+1. app - precompiled app for linux only
+2. a.dot - Contains graphviz code
+3. main.cpp - The main program code
+4. graph_include.app - Contains all the necessary functions for rendering the graph and other helper functions and definitions
+5. matrix.txt - Contains the default matrix.
+Can be changed depending on use case
+6. matrix_examples - Contains some examples.
+Not used for running the code.
+7. randomgen.cpp - Generates random matrices

 NOTE:
-To change resolution/size of final image change the size parameter in rendergraph[present in graph_include.h] from 15, 15! to required size.
+-To change resolution/size of final image change the size parameter in rendergraph[present in graph_include.h] from 15, 15! to required size.
 Don't forget the !

-To get intermediate images for backtracking uncomment the lines in backtracking.cpp
+-To get intermediate images for backtracking uncomment the lines in backtracking.cpp